planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 | 29  | Q       | Q, Quint, Qera…         |
 | 30  | X       | Xul, Xena, Xavier…      |

-### Class
+### Career

-What is your character’s primary career, talent, or calling?
-This reflects their style of intelligence, so Checks related to Class use a d20 instead of just a d12.
-Specific Class names are best; vague ones like “Adventurer” might seem clever at first but rarely end up fitting a specific action.
+What is your character’s primary occupation, talent, or calling?
+This reflects their style of intelligence, so Checks related to Career use a d20 instead of just a d12.
+Specific Career names are best; vague ones like “Adventurer” might seem clever at first but rarely end up fitting a specific action.
 Adding a flavorful adjective helps make them unique and can even justify the d20 applying to more actions!